awesome-pro/neon-website/content/docs/community/contribution-guide.md

 </CodeTabs>
 ````

-To view this example in the Neon documentation, see [Create a Next.js project and add dependencies](https://neon.tech/docs/guides/nextjs#create-a-nextjs-project-and-add-dependencies).
+To view this example in the Unique documentation, see [Create a Next.js project and add dependencies](https://neon.tech/docs/guides/nextjs#create-a-nextjs-project-and-add-dependencies).

 ## Admonitions

-The Neon documentation supports the following admonitions:
+The Unique documentation supports the following admonitions:

 - Note
 - Important